Vivekanand-R/AI-Product-Framework/README.md

 Focus: Quality improvement and consistency.

-**29. Circular economy** The circular economy is an economic model designed to minimize waste and maximize resource use.
+**29. Circular economy** An economic model designed to minimize waste and maximize resource use.
 The aim is to create a closed-loop system that’s sustainable, cost-efficient, and better for the environment.
-Instead of the traditional “take–make–dispose” linear model, it focuses on:
-            (A core customer demand and business differentiator)
+Instead of the traditional “take–make–dispose” linear model, it focuses on: A core customer demand and business differentiator.

+            A. Apple (Electronics): A. Through its Apple Trade In program, old devices are refurbished, resold, or recycled for materials.
+Differentiates by giving customers value back while keeping rare earth metals in circulation.
+            B. Renault (Automotive): Runs a plant in France dedicated to refurbishing engines, gearboxes, and batteries for resale.
+            C. Dell (Technology): Runs a closed-loop recycling program for computers, recovering plastics and metals from old devices to make new ones.
+            D. Blue Origin designed rockets that land and fly again.

+Customers benefit from safe e-waste disposal and greener product choices.

 **30. Velocity vs. Throughput:** Velocity ≠ productivity.
-Track actual completed work, not just effort points.
+Actual completed work, not just effort points.
 Consider throughput if you use Kanban.

 **31. Marketing Strategies:**